-Neck and shoulder pain can be classified in many different ways.
-Some people experience only neck pain or only shoulder pain, while others experience pain in both areas.
+Neck and shoulder pain can be grouped in many different ways.
+Some people have pain only in the neck or shoulder, while others have pain in both areas.

 What causes neck pain?

-Causes of neck pain include abnormalities in the bone or joints, trauma, poor posture, degenerative diseases, and tumors.
-Pain in the soft tissues (muscles, tendons, and ligaments) is the most common cause of neck pain and usually occurs as a result of an acute or a chronic muscle strain.
-The neck is very mobile, which means it is less stable than other areas of the body and more easily injured.
+The most common cause of neck pain is pain in the soft tissues (muscles, tendons, and ligaments), which usually occurs as a result of an acute (sudden) or a chronic (long-term) muscle strain.
+The neck is very mobile, which means it is less stable than other areas of the body, and more easily injured.

 What causes shoulder pain?

 The shoulder is a ball and socket joint with a large range of movement.
-Such a mobile joint tends to be more susceptible to injury.
-Shoulder pain can stem from one or more of the following causes:
+Such a mobile joint tends to be more prone to injury.
+Shoulder pain can stem from one or more of the following:

 - Strains from overexertion